pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/CloudKit.md

 ![Synchronizing many-to-many relationships](sync-diagram-many-to-many.png)

-The `ReminderTag` records will _not_ be shared because it has two non-optional foreign key relationships, represented by the two arrows leaving the `ReminderTag` node.
+The `ReminderTag` records will _not_ be shared because it has two foreign key relationships, represented by the two arrows leaving the `ReminderTag` node.
 As a consequence, the `Tag` records will also not be shared.
 Sharing these records cannot be done in a consistent and logical manner.

+> Note: `CKShare` in CloudKit, which is what our tools are built on, does not support sharing
+> many-to-many relationships.
+This is also how the Reminders app works on Apple's platforms.
+> Sharing a list of reminders with another use does not share its tags with that user.

-To see the problem, suppose you share a "Personal" list with someone, which holds a "Get milk" reminder, and that reminder has a "weekend" tag associated with it.
+To see why this is an acceptable limitation, suppose you share a "Personal" list with someone, which holds a "Get milk" reminder, and that reminder has a "weekend" tag associated with it.
 If the tag were shared with your friend, then what happens when they delete the tag?
 Would it be appropriate to delete that tag from all of your reminders, even the ones that were not shared?
-For these reasons, and more, records with multiple non-optional foreign keys cannot be shared with a record.
+For these reasons, and more, records with multiple foreign keys cannot be shared with a record.

 If you want to support many tags associated with a single reminder, you will have no choice but to turn it into a one-to-many relationship so that each tag belongs to exactly one reminder: